vyos/vyos-documentation/docs/configuration/interfaces/l2tpv3.rst

 Layer 2 Tunnelling Protocol Version 3 is an IETF standard related to L2TP that can be used as an alternative protocol to :ref:`mpls` for encapsulation of multiprotocol Layer 2 communications traffic over IP networks.
-Like L2TP, L2TPv3 provides a pseudo-wire service, but scaled to fit carrier requirements.
+Like L2TP, L2TPv3 provides a pseudo-wire service but is scaled to fit carrier requirements.

 L2TPv3 can be regarded as being to MPLS what IP is to ATM: a simplified version of the same concept, with much of the same benefit achieved at a fraction of the